Gallery- Musical Instruments

 Janus

-Janus is a collaboration between J. Warwick Guitars and Triple C Woodworking.
-Janus was the Roman god of gateways and beginnings, often depicted as having two faces looking in opposite directions.
 Janus is comprised of 30 year "old growth" Brazilian/Amazonian Rosewood back and sides, Carpathian spruce top, Mahogany neck with Ebony fingerboard, and bridge and headstock overlay.
 Janus also has Bloodwood binding with Maple purfling and a Maple/Bloodwood bound soundhole.
 Waverly engraved gold tuning machines adorn the headstock.
 The carvings combine both Bloodwood and Maple with both the rosette and headstock frames being Bloodwood and the buttplate overlay and the two faces of Janus carved from Maple.
 The neck heal is relief carved directly into the solid mahogany neck.
-Originally dubbed the "Collaboration Guitar", creating Janus began in the winter of 2007 as a dream collaboration between local guitar builder Jim Warwick and woodcarver Rob Mock.
-Combining their talents into a classically beautiful yet unique instrument became an exciting and enjoyable experience.
-The imaginations of both played as big a part in the building of Janus as their physical skills, making a beautiful sounding instrument become a palette for woodcarving.
-The results yielded a visually stunning yet amazing sounding guitar.
-We felt that the name Janus was fitting in many ways, this guitar meant a "beginning" for both of us making guitars together.
-A "gateway" between the craftsmanship of guitar building and the art of woodcarving.
-Lastly, Janus not only has two faces, she has four.
-We hope you enjoy this collaboration as much as we enjoyed making it. $14,999.99.

 Janus is the brainchild of Jim Warwick of J. Warwick Guitars and myself.
 I met Jim in 2007 when I needed a luthier to do a guitar repair.
 We hit it off when I saw his shop filled with wood, power tools and incredible guitars being built.
 I mentioned I did woodcarving and two hours later we had formulated the plans that would become Janus.
 A month or so later, I showed up on his doorstep with the prototypes for the headstock and rosette.
-From there over the next few months we worked out all of the final details.
+From there over the next few months we worked out all of the final details

 We wanted Janus to have classic feel and look, but also to be something that people had not seen before.
 The soundhole inset is hand-carved maple and is held in with magnets, allowing future access through the soundhole.